schufot/over-the-wire-wargames/bandit/level-4-5.md

 # Level 4 to 5

-- Exercise: The password for the next level is stored in a hidden file in the inhere directory.
+- Exercise: The password for the next level is stored in the only human-readable file in the inhere directory.
+Tip: if your terminal is messed up, try the “reset” command.
 - Background:
   - ls - list directory contents
   - cd - change the working directory